What is rheumatoid arthritis?

 Diagnosing rheumatoid arthritis

 Your GP will consider your symptoms as a first step, so it’s worth making a list of these – pain, heat, redness etc. and when they’re at their worst.
-If you want to check further on symptoms, take a look at the Arthritis Care, Arthritis Research Campaign and NHS Choices websites.
+If you want to check further on symptoms, take a look at the Versus Arthritis and NHS Choices websites.

 Your GP will check your joints for swelling and ease of movement, and will ask about your symptoms.
 He or she may then send you for blood tests and for X-rays and magnetic resonance imaging (MRI) scans.